 - Uncomfortable Oxford – Aiming to combat the glossy version of Oxford that many tour companies espouse, these guys want to get behind the inequality, colonialism, and other unpleasant aspects of the city’s history.
 Essential stuff if you want to really understand modern Britain.
 Various starting points.

-- River Cruises and Punting – Oxford River Cruises and Salters Steamers, across from each other at Folly Bridge (0.6 mile, 12-minute walk), offer various delightful experiences from punts and city tours to sundowner cruises in the summer months.
-Another popular place to hire punts, pedalos, and more is at Magdalen Bridge Boathouse (0.3 mile, 6-minute walk).
+- River Cruises and Punting – Oxford River Cruises and Salters Steamers, across from each other at Folly Bridge (0.6 mile), offer various delightful experiences from punts and city tours to sundowner cruises in the summer months.
+Another popular place to hire punts, pedalos, and more is at Magdalen Bridge Boathouse (0.3 mile).